 Tool Number One

 Naturally, the number of continuous integration tools is not limited to these five solutions.
 While the choice of an instrument generally depends on available resources and business requirements, a company should first decide on a hosted or a cross-platform one.
 The majority of programming teams turn to hosted tools as they allow focusing on software development and testing instead of maintaining the infrastructure that supports it.
-At the same time, locally installed CI tools provide full control over the IT infrastructure and higher security to key environment variables.
+At the same time, locally installed CI tools provide full control over the IT infrastructure and higher security to key environmental variables.